wjgilmore/dreamfactory-book/docs/chapter10.md

 likelihood production environment upgrades will be unreasonably delayed.

-* Please monitor the DreamFactory blog at https://blog.dreamfactory.com and/or subscribe to the DreamFactory newsletter for occasional updates regarding new platform releases.
+* Please monitor the [DreamFactory blog](https://blog.dreamfactory.com) and/or subscribe to the DreamFactory newsletter for occasional updates regarding new platform releases.
 You are encouraged to review the release details and take steps to upgrade your platform to the latest version as practical.
+You can find all of the release notes compiled on the [DreamFactory wiki](http://wiki.dreamfactory.com/DreamFactory/Release_Notes)